trentreimer/LightRailMVC/README.md

     $request = $_GET['--request'];
 }

-require 'application/LightRail.php';
+require __DIR__ . '/LightRailMVC.php';
-LightRail::serve($request);
+LightRailMVC::serve($request);
 ```

 ## Custom URL routing

 If you wish to use application URLs which differ from the `controller/action/arg` pattern, you can add some logic to convert actual requests to the `controller/action/arg` format.

-The most direct way to do that is to add rules to the router file.
+The most direct way to do that is to add rules to the bootstrap file.

 ```
-<?php // file: index.php
+<?php // file: bootstrap.php

 // Always set the default controller/action request for the site if (empty($_GET['--request'])) {